 But one of the most popular choices for cathedral settings is a simple solitaire ring.
 Because the setting is designed to give prominence to the center diamond, many buyers don’t want to detract from its brilliance.

-Prongs are Susceptible to Snagging
+Susceptible to Snagging

 The prongs on cathedral and non-cathedral settings are susceptible to snagging, but it’s especially true for the former.